 - protect the health, safety, and welfare of people and wildlife; and

 - limit damage to property and the environment.

-We coordinate with and assist the company responsible for the incident, and we support the local municipality and other provincial and federal responders.
-Our work ensures that the response is efficient, coordinated, and effective, and that all our requirements are met.
+We coordinate and assist the company responsible for the incident, and support local municipality and other provincial and federal responders.
+Our work ensures that the response is efficient, coordinated, and effective, ensuring that all our requirements are met.

 How should a company respond?